cs-util-com/cscore/README.md

 ## Log.MethodEntered & Log.MethodDone

-Simple monitoring of method calls and method-timings to detect abnormal behavior:
+- Simple monitoring of method calls and method-timings to detect abnormal behavior
+- Easy to follow logging pattern for each method or method section where logging is helpful
+- Optional `maxAllowedTimeInMs` assertion at the end of the method
+- The returned `Stopwatch` can be used for additional logging if needed

 ```cs
 private void SomeExampleMethod1(string s, int i) {
     Stopwatch timing = Log.MethodEntered("s=" + s, "i=" + i);